 Complaints in Summary

-- If the patient complains in writing the letter will be passed on immediately to Camelia Woolcott.
+- If the patient complains in writing the letter will be passed on immediately to Samantha Chilcott.

 - A written response to a complaint with accompanying copy of our code of practice will be sent as soon as possible, normally within two working days.
-We will seek to investigate the complaint within ten working days of receipt to give an explanation of the circumstances which led to the complaint.
-If the patient does not wish to meet us, then we will attempt to talk to them on the telephone.
-If we are unable to investigate the complaint within ten working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.
+We will seek to investigate the complaint within ten working days of receipt of the complaint.
+If the patient does not wish to meet us, we will attempt to talk to them on the telephone.
+If we are unable to investigate the complaint within ten working days, we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.

 - We will confirm the decision about the complaint in writing immediately after completing our investigation.